This L-O-N-G photo itinerary describes 9 days with activities, rides, and attractions.

 Q: What about tipping?

 A: Jan and I don’t accept tips.
-A comprehensive “cruise extras” fee of $400 per person includes a long list of port fees, off-ship activities, admissions, interpretive guides, sight fees, and ride support (gps route files, morning shuttles to give casual riders a head start, and an SOS van driven by a pro mechanic).
-Note that this is less than the average cruise passenger pays for week of “deluxe excursions.”
-Shipboard gratuities of $165 per person includes wash & fold laundry and valet bike handling.
+A comprehensive “cruise extras” fee of $500 per person includes port fees and a long list of off-ship activities, tours, admissions, interpretive guides, site fees, non-rider touring coach, and ride support (gps route files and a pair of SOS vans driven by pro mechanics).
+Note that this is less than the average cruise passenger pays for a week of “deluxe excursions.”
+Shipboard gratuities of $185 per person includes wash & fold laundry and valet bike handling.

 Q: How are staterooms assigned?

 A: In any sub-category all rooms are identical.
 Using the PayPal timestamp, those who reserve earliest get the conveniently located staterooms closest to the front of the ship.
 If friends desire a pair of adjacent staterooms the timestamp of the first reservation determines the location of both rooms.
 In short, out of fairness to all our guests, we will not take requests for specific room numbers.
-Out of fairness to all of our guests, we will not take requests for specific room numbers.
 Those who book early obtain prime positioning.

 Q: Are rental bikes available?

 A: Yes.
 If you own a nice bike that fits, however, bringing it with you is relatively easy and inexpensive.
 More info on this in Bill’s Travel Tips.
-Single bike rental rates are about $450 per person for this event, includes delivery to embark and retrieval at disembark.
-We will update you on rental bike pricing about 45 days prior to embark.
+Single bike rental, about $450 per-person for the event, includes delivery at the PreTour OR cruise embark and retrieval at the end of the final ride.

 Q: How do we get to and from the tour?

-A: Detailed info by August ’20.
-Those who arrive and leave on the embark and debark days will receive FREE Airport transfers.
+A: Detailed info by August ’22.
+Those who arrive for the PreTour (or on embark day) and depart on the disembark day will receive airport transfers.

 Q: How many miles each day?